With the hoot of an owl and the cackle of a witch,

 - Brush the breadsticks with the melted butter, then sprinkle the grated Parmesan cheese on it.

-- Bake the breadsticks for about 15 minutes then remove from the oven and top them with the mozzarella cheese.
+- Bake the breadsticks for about 15 minutes, remove from the oven and top them with the mozzarella cheese.

 - Return the breadsticks to the oven for an additional five to seven minutes or until the cheese is melted.

-- Remove the breadsticks from the oven and serve them warm with marinara sauce for dipping.
+- Take out the breadsticks from the oven and serve them warm with marinara sauce for dipping.

-One of the easiest and creative recipes that seem emerging from the darkness of the night to send spooky vibes down your spine.
+One of the easiest and creative Halloween food recipes that seem emerging from the darkness of the night to send spooky vibes down your spine.

 - 18 large eggs